eltevo/StePS/StePS/README.txt

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-A direct N-body code for compactified cosmological simulations.
+An N-body code for compactified cosmological simulations.

 Main features:
 - Optimized to run dark matter only N-body simulations in LambdaCDM, wCDM or w0waCDM cosmology.
-- Running simulations with different models are possible by using external tabulated expansion histories.
+- Running simulations with other models are possible by using external tabulated expansion histories.
-- Able to run standard periodic and non-periodic spherical cosmological simulations.
+- Able to run standard periodic, cylindrical, and non-periodic spherical cosmological simulations.
+- Direct [CPU & GPU], Octree (a.k.a.
+Barnes-Hut)[CPU only], and randomized Octree [CPU only] force calculation.
-- Can be used to make periodic, quasi-periodic or spherical glass.
+- Can be used to make periodic, quasi-periodic, cylindrical or spherical glass.
 - Available for GNU/Linux and Darwin (macOS).
 - Written in C++ with MPI, OpenMP and CUDA parallelization.
 - Able to use multiple GPUs simultaneously in a large computing cluster.